C0D3D3V/Moodle-DL/README.md

     - It does not fetch the current state of your Moodle-Account.
 - `moodle-dl --new-token`
     - Overrides the login-token with a newly obtained one.
+    - The script will ask you for your credentials unless you explicitly specify them with the options `--username` and `--password`
     - It does not fetch the current state of your Moodle-Account.
     - Use it if at any point in time, for whatever reason, the saved token gets rejected by Moodle.
     - It does not affect the rest of the config.